-- For some types of problems, you need to use the process for coverage decisions and making appeals - For other types of problems, you need to use the process for making complaints
+- For some types of problems, you need to use the process for coverage decisions and appeals - For other types of problems, you need to use the process for making complaints

 Both of these processes have been approved by Medicare.
-To ensure fairness and prompt handling of your problems, each process has a set of rules, procedures, and deadlines that must be followed by us and by you.
+To ensure fairness and prompt handling of your problems, each process has a set of rules, procedures, and deadlines that must be followed by you and us.